ringwormGO-organization/Termi/README.md

 - Rust - required for building Rust commands (optional)
   - Check Rust's website for download instructions

-**Commands which requires package installation have to be runned with administartor/root access!**
+**Commands which requires package installation have to be ran with administrator/root access!**

 ### Build & Run - Windows
 1. Open `Developer Powershell for Visual Studio 2022`